wp-plugins/flyzoo/readme.txt

 * **In-browser chat with Tab Sync**: browse your site and chat at the same time!

 * **SSL Connection:** automatic chat encryption for HTTPS/SSL based websites

-* **Embedded Chat Room:** full-featured group chats with emoticons, moderation, media content preview.
-Embed a chat room into a page with a shortcode (PRO Plans)

-* **Popup Group Chat:** chat rooms can be detached from the page and popup to an external window for a better user experience!

 * **Customer Support:** we always reply to solve issues as soon as possible  [Click here for customer support >>](http://www.flyzoo.co/support)